-However, there is a little known and very beautiful grade 2 section that can be paddled using sit on top kayaks which anyone can try!
+However, there is a little known and very beautiful grade 2 section that can be paddled using sit-on-top kayaks which anyone can try!

-What are sit on top kayaks?
+What are sit-on-top kayaks?

 What is the river like?

-The grade 2 section of the river is a gentle flowing river, through beautiful mountain scenery with a several fun and easily navigated rapids.
+The grade 2 section of the river is a gentle flowing river, through beautiful mountain scenery with several fun and easily navigated rapids.
 There are beavers in evidence along the river and if you look up you are likely to see golden eagles and other birds of prey.